DATA COLLECTION & IMPACT TRACKING FOR STREET DESIGN PROJECTS

-Design Associate, with NACTO’s Global Designing Cities Initiative, 2020
+Design Associate with NACTO Global Designing Cities Initiative (GDCI) 2020

 Context